carniz/ubuntu-yubikey-setup/README.md

 # ubuntu-yubikey-setup

 This is a guide for configuring an Ubuntu 18.04-based distribution (such as elementaryOS 5.0 "Juno") with:
-* Full disk Yubikey-backed encryption (using challenge-response mode)
+* Yubikey-backed full disk encryption (using challenge-response mode)
 * System wide Yubikey login (graphical lightdm + non-graphical TTYs)
 * Yubikey challenge-response mode for SUDO
+* FIDO U2F authentication
 * Yubikey for SSH authentication

 ## Prerequisites